California State Polytechnic University, Humboldt: Student life

 The Humboldt Energy Independence Fund (HEIF) is unique to the CSU, and uses student fee money to fund renewable energy and energy efficiency projects on campus.
 HEIF provides a rare opportunity for students, faculty, and plant operations staff to work together collaboratively towards a goal of a lower-carbon and energy-independent future.
 Compost and recycling bins are more common on campus than trash cans and many events are encouraged to be zero waste, all coordinated through the student-run Waste Reduction and Resource Awareness Program (WRRAP).
 The Associated Students fund WRRAP, the Campus Center for Appropriate Technology, and the Sustainable Living Arts and Music Festival (SLAM fest).

 Cal Poly Humboldt built the first building in the CSU system to be LEED-gold certified for its eco-friendly features.
-The Behavioral and Social Sciences Building has rainwater collection, sustainably harvested wood native-plant landscaping, and more.
+The Behavioral and Social Sciences Building has facilities for rainwater collection and sustainably harvested wood native-plant landscaping, among others.

-The university's location affords students the potential for outside activities in local parks and public lands, which include miles of accessible, undeveloped coastline.
-Rivers and streams, forests, and extraordinary terrain are just outside the classroom door.

-There are over 200 clubs on campus that students can join.
-Clubs on campus include a variety of options that range from social interests, academic, Greek life and sports.
+There are over 200 clubs on campus; these include a variety of options that range from social interests, academic, Greek life and sports.

 Student media

 The university has multiple publications.
 The Lumberjack is the university's only student-run weekly newspaper.

 The university also has a monthly student-run newspaper, El Leñador, which is bilingual and produced by students with minority backgrounds.
-It is a newspaper committed to promoting diversity in local media.
-El Leñador was named top non-weekly newspaper in the state.
 El Leñador received first place in competing against other monthly and bi-weekly papers from four- and two-year colleges and universities across California.

 Osprey is the university's student-run magazine, published twice annually.
 It has won first-place awards in major regional competitions, including the Society of Professional Journalists' "Mark of Excellence" Awards and the California Intercollegiate Press Association awards.

 Cal Poly Humboldt is also the only university in the CSU system to have a university press.
-The Press at Cal Poly Humboldt publishes high-quality scholarly, intellectual, and creative works by or in support of our campus community.
+The Press at Cal Poly Humboldt publishes high-quality scholarly, intellectual, and creative works by or in support of the campus community.